 Classical music may still be doomed by inexorable social and economic change. […] But if so, let it die as it lived, affording glimpses of other worlds and other minds, rather than in a desperate grab for the life raft of shabby topical hypocrisy.

-Alex Ross is also worth reading on Messiaen (pp.485–96; for Saint François, see pp.510–14.)
+Alex Ross is also worth reading on Messiaen (The rest is noise, pp.485–96; for Saint François, see pp.510–14; and for the Quatuor pour la fin du temps, here.)
 The composer worked as organist at the Église de la Sainte-Trinité for over sixty years, from 1931 through to his death in 1992:

-The death of an (elite) Daoist is known in Chinese as yuhua 羽化 “becoming feathery”—like a bird—and indeed, through his long-term devotion to birdsong Messiaen seemed to become ever more birdlike, as I observed in 1978 when playing at his 70th-birthday concert at the Royal Festival Hall, which Messiaen attended, with Boulez conducting—or was it for his 75th birthday in 1983?
+In China the death of an (elite) Daoist is known as yuhua 羽化 “becoming feathery”—like a bird—and indeed, through his long-term devotion to birdsong Messiaen seemed to become ever more birdlike, as I observed in 1978 when playing at his 70th-birthday concert at the Royal Festival Hall, which Messiaen attended, with Boulez conducting—or was it for his 75th birthday in 1983?
 But hey, neither event materializes in the archives— surely I can’t have made this up?!
 This gives me pause in my chats with elderly peasants when trying to pin down early dates in a largely-undocumented rural north China!

 Perhaps Taruskin’s comments on Messiaen versus the eclectic spirituality of the Bobos might make an intriguing link to the fascination with Eastern mysticism that led Western (if not so much Chinese!) scholars towards the study of Daoist ritual.
-That too may be worth unpacking.
+That too is worth unpacking.